JakobStenseke/TDA01/README.md

 ![](TDA01GIF.gif)

-Creation of Rips-complex(es) from random data points.
+Creation of <a href="https://en.wikipedia.org/wiki/Vietoris%E2%80%93Rips_complex">Vietoris-Rips-complex(es)</a> from random data points.

 <a href="https://drk4oz.itch.io/topological-data-analysis-01">Try it here</a>